-Researchers have identified inflammatory biomarkers which can be used to develop a test that can help detect whether the brain has suffered an injury in the first hour of accident.
+Researchers have identified inflammatory biomarkers which can indicate whether the brain has suffered injury within the first hour of the accident.

-The test can be used on the side of a sports pitch or by paramedics to detect traumatic brain injury — which leads to very early alterations in inflammatory proteins — at the scene of an accident, as well as improve clinical interventions, the researchers said.
+The team, led by Professor Antonio Belli from University of Birmingham in the UK hopes to use these biomarkers to develop a test which can be used on the side of a sports pitch or by paramedics to detect brain injury at the scene of an incident.

-"Traumatic brain injury is the leading cause of death and disability among young adults and, according to the World Health Organization, by 2020 this will become the world's leading cause of neurological disability across all age groups," said Lisa Hill from the University of Birmingham in the Britian.
+“TBI is the leading cause of death and disability among young adults and, according to the World Health Organisation, by 2020 TBI will become the world's leading cause of neurological disability across all age groups,” said Lisa Hill, from the University of Birmingham.

-The study identified three inflammatory biomarkers — known as CST5, AXIN1 and TRAIL — of traumatic brain injury.
+The results identified three inflammatory biomarkers, known as CST5, AXIN1 and TRAIL, as novel early biomarkers of TBI.

-Currently, no reliable biomarkers exist to help diagnose the severity of traumatic brain injury and identify patients who are at risk of developing secondary injuries that impair function, damage other brain structures and promote further cell death.
+Currently, no reliable biomarkers exist to help diagnose the severity of TBI to identify patients who are at risk of developing secondary injuries that impair function, damage other brain structures and promote further cell death.

-For the study, published in the journal Scientific Reports, blood samples were taken from 30 injured patients within the first hour of injury prior to the patient arriving at hospital.
+In the study published in the journal Scientific Reports, blood samples were taken from 30 injured patients within the first hour of injury prior to the patient arriving at hospital.

 Subsequent blood samples were taken at intervals of four hours, 12 hours and 72 hours after injury.

 These blood samples were then screened for inflammatory biomarkers which correlated with the severity of the injury using protein detection methods.